-Learn how to create your first NLP Project in ABBYY FlexiCapture.
+Watch our video in order to learn how to create your first Natural Language Processing (NLP) Project in ABBYY FlexiCapture.

 Hello.
 Today we’re going to create our first NLP project together using ABBYY FlexiCapture.
 The first thing we’ll do is create a brand new document definition and we want to select the semi-structured or unstructured option.
 We’ll hit next.
 We will not load a FlexiLayout in this video, but we may potentially upload a sample image just so we have something that we can review together on the screen and in this case we can give the name of the document definition something appropriate to our business.
 Once we hit finish, the document definition editor will open and we’ll be able to modify some settings from there.